Enforced cheerfulness $FAIL

 on the sensory aspect, Kelly said, urging doctors to help women deal

-with negative thoughts that can make a painful situation worse.
+that can make a painful situation worse.

 One woman who suffers from arthritic conditions agrees